Random Coding Error Exponents for the Two-User Interference Channel: Introduction

-The two-user interference channel (IFC) models a general scenario of communication between two transmitters and two receivers (with no cooperation at either side), where each receiver decodes its intended message from an observed signal, which is interfered by the other user, and corrupted by channel noise.
+\PARstart{T}{he} two-user interference channel (IFC) models a general scenario of communication between two transmitters and two receivers (with no cooperation at either side), where each receiver decodes its intended message from an observed signal, which is interfered by the other user, and corrupted by channel noise.
 The information-theoretic analysis of this model has begun over more than four decades ago and has recently witnessed a resurgence of interest.
-Most of the previous work on multiuser communication, and specifically, on the IFC, has focused on obtaining inner and outer bounds to the capacity region (see, for example, \cite[Ch.
+Most of the previous work on multiuser communication, and specifically on the IFC, has focused on obtaining inner and outer bounds to the capacity region (see, for example, \cite[Ch.
 II.7]{GamalKim}).
-In a nutshell, the study of this kind of channel was started in \cite{ShannonTwoWay}, and continued in \cite{Ahlswede}, where simple inner and outer bounds to the capacity region were given.
+In a nutshell, the study of this kind of channel started in \cite{ShannonTwoWay} and continued in \cite{Ahlswede}, where simple inner and outer bounds to the capacity region were given.
 Then, in \cite{Carleial}, by using the well-known superposition coding technique, the inner bound of \cite{Ahlswede} was strictly improved.
 In \cite{Sato}, various inner and outer bounds were obtained by transforming the IFC model into some multiple-access or broadcast channel.
-Unfortunately, the capacity region for the general interference channel is still unknown, although it has been solved for some very special cases \cite{Carleial2,Benzel}.
+Unfortunately, the capacity region for the general interference channel is still unknown, although it has been solved for some special cases \cite{Carleial2,Benzel}.
 The best known inner bound is the Han-Kobayashi (HK) region, established in \cite{HanKobayashi}, and which will also be considered in this paper.
-Recently, it was shown \cite{NairXia} that the capacity region can be strictly larger than the HK region.